 Where is Paul Merson now?

-After a long career in the top divisions, Paul Merson finally retired from playing in 2006 after dropping down the leagues and turning out for Tamworth FC.
+After a long and successful career in the top divisions, Paul Merson finally retired from playing in 2006 after dropping down the leagues and turning out for Tamworth FC.

-His time at the club was without difficulty and he endured problems off the pitch with his gambling and drinking addictions however he did manage to retain the club’s Division One status during his time there.
+Before he officially hung up his boots he had a two-year spell as player-manager at Division One side Walsall but he had a difficult time at the club with gambling and drinking addictions however he did manage to retain the club’s Division One status during his time there.

 He is often the target of good-humoured banter from the other pundits because of his regular mis-pronounciation of foreign player’s names.